 - Find a local Eye Doctor in your town

-- A chalazion is not a tumor and does not cause permanent changes in the vision.
+- A chalazion is not a tumor or growth and does not cause permanent changes in the vision.

 - A chalazion is very common and usually goes away without the necessity of surgery.

 A chalazion is a lump of the upper or lower eyelid caused by inflammation of a gland of the lid.
 It may be soft and fluid-filled or firmer.
 A chalazion is also referred to as a meibomian cyst, tarsal cyst, or conjunctival granuloma.